 Year 2’s first topic this year is: ‘Who’s coming on Safari?’
-This topic will be launched with a trip to the London Zoo!
 Children will learn about the physical features of Africa and its countries.
 They will find out what it is like to grow up in a rural African village; writing letters to pen pals in Malawi.
 In science, the children will learn about different types of African animals, and how they adapt to their environment.
 Creative writing skills will also be developed through book studies on traditional African tales including Anansi the Spiderman and Leila the Secret of Rain.

 Fire, fire!
 Why was London burning?
 Year 2 will take a step back in time to 17th century Britain by visiting the museum of London Fire, Fire exhibition.
 We will study diary entries written by Samuel Pepys to see what we can find out about why the fire started, and how it spread so quickly.
 This topic will have a strong historical theme, supporting diary writing in English and more creative aspects of the curriculum, including drama and DT.